SulfaSaji/CrowdCount/README.md

-# Crowd Counting using Video Analytics
+# Crowd Counting using Video Analytics - Infosys Springboard Virtual Internship 6.0
 A computer vision-based project designed to monitor and manage crowd density using real-time video analytics.
 The system leverages the ultralytics YOLOv8 object detection model to track individuals, count entries/exits within customizable zones, and alert users when overcrowding limits are exceeded.

 ## Features